JutasiR/stock_portfolio/README.md

 The results are saved down in a separate folder named 'output folder' in the working directory (the program automatically creates it, no need to manually do it).

+All modules (excluding the 'paramhandling.py') are uploaded in both '.py' and '.ipynb' format.

 In case you have any advice, questions or suggestions, please feel free to contact me at jutasiroland89@gmail.com.

 ***The results are not to be taken as an investment advice, they serve only as an introduction of basic financial principals and their application using Python 3.8.***